regunakyle/regunakyle/content/blog/01_starting_on_homelab.md

 {{< figure src="/images/blog/01/Synology.jpg" caption="Synology DS220+ (with 16GB of extra RAM)" >}}

 The Synology NAS has much more capable than the mini PC.
-The OS (Synology DSM) is really user-friendly, they did a excellent job of abstracting complex networking infrastructure away from users, and given the relative popularity of Synology there are a lot of guides for it online.
+The OS (DiskStation Manager) is really user-friendly, they did a excellent job of abstracting complex networking infrastructure away from users.
+Given the relative popularity of Synology, it's easy to find guides for their products online.
-If I were to buy a prebuilt NAS again, I would definitely choose one from Synology.
+If I were to recommend a prebuilt server to a new homelabber, Synology would be my number one choice.

 Running raw binaries in the Synology NAS is generally not feasible because of various compatibility issues (missing some libraries, outdated kernel, etc.).
-Luckily my DS220+ supports Docker, which is great because almost all these self-hostable services package their software as Docker images.
+Luckily my DS220+ supports Docker, which is great because almost all the self-hostable services package their software as Docker images.
 I spent some time reading Docker documentations and experimenting, learning a lot in the process.
 I even managed to package my Discord bot into a [Docker image](https://hub.docker.com/r/regunakyle/my-discord-bot).
 Before I knew it, I had a bunch of containerized services running on the NAS.

 {{< figure src="/images/blog/01/Portainer.png" caption="My hosted services" >}}